vuejs/v2.vuejs.org/src/guide/installation.md

 ### Standalone vs. Runtime-only Build

 There are two builds available, the standalone build and the runtime-only build.
+The difference being that the former includes the **template compiler** and the latter does not.

+The template compiler is responsible for compiling Vue template strings into pure JavaScript render functions.
+If you want to use the `template` option, then you need the compiler.

 - The standalone build includes the compiler and supports the `template` option. **It also relies on the presence of browser APIs so you cannot use it for server-side rendering.**